 Also consider these email marketing software providers

 iContact goes for more of a dedicated email marketing platform than some of the others above.
 It focuses on features for email design, along with a whole range of A/B testing options for subject line, content, and incentives, allowing you to optimize your campaign as it proceeds.
 Pricing is more expensive than some of the other alternatives in the segment, but the split testing option is a killer app that can prove invaluable at times.
+There is a free tier limited to 250 contacts, and then a single Advanced tier with pricing varying based on the number of contacts, which starts at 750 for $14/month.

 What is email marketing software?